 Much later in life, after reading a lot of books and a lot of introspection, I have understood that God and spirituality are inside.
 It’s not something to look out for; it’s all an inside job.
 The moment you start looking for it outside, you’re going to get addicted; whether it’s places of worship or psychedelic drugs.

 God is inside you.

 I urge all of you to learn from my lesson and stay away from false practices for seeking.
-What you’re seeking is seeking you, it will come to you at the right time.
-No music, pills, therapies, books or images will help.
+What you’re seeking is seeking you, it’ll come to you at the right time.
+No music, pills, therapies, books, or images will help.

 If you believe in God, he or she will find you in his or her strange ways.